Requirements

 A thing that is needed or wanted.

-For those who perform the requirements engineering, it is actually not really important how the requirement is defined.
-However, the provided definition nicely demonstrates what challenges related to requirements must analysts face on a daily basis.
+For those who perform requirements engineering, it is not actually important how a requirement is defined.
+However, the provided definition nicely demonstrates the challenges related to requirements that analysts must face on a daily basis.

 1. Requirements are not Always Feasible

 The fact that something is needed or wanted does not imply that it will be realized.
-Implementing a requirement might be evaluated as not feasible for the given constraints - it could be too expensive, too complicated, it would take too much time, etc. Or it could be discovered that the requirement would not support business goals.
-An experienced analyst must be able to answer these questions and challenge every requirement to prevent implementing something which is not feasible or does not have the expected benefit.
+Implementing a requirement might be evaluated as not feasible under the given constraints—it could be too expensive, too complicated, or take too much time.
+Or it could be discovered that the requirement does not support business goals.
+An experienced analyst must be able to answer these questions and challenge every requirement to prevent implementing something that is not feasible or does not provide the expected value.

-Very often, when the stakeholders say they want something, it does not always mean they really need it.
+When stakeholders say they want something, it does not always mean they really need it.
 Unless the team has unlimited time and resources, the benefit of each requirement should be assessed.
-Similarly, stakeholders tend to put their initial thoughts as something almost ready to be implemented.
-A lot of requirements have a form of just general ideas or wishes which must be analyzed to confirm all constraints, dependencies, related requirements, etc. An experienced analyst must be able to recognize the ideas and explain to the stakeholders that the process will be a bit more complex.
+Similarly, stakeholders tend to present their initial thoughts as something almost ready to be implemented.
+Many requirements take the form of general ideas or wishes that must be analyzed to confirm all constraints, dependencies, related requirements, etc. An experienced analyst must be able to recognize these ideas and explain to stakeholders that the process will be a bit more complex.

 3. Requirements And Designs

-Even though it is hard to say what is a requirement and what is a design, it is crucial to understand the difference between requirements which defines a concrete solution and requirements that leave the specific solution open.
+Even though it is hard to say what is a requirement and what is a design, it is crucial to understand the difference between requirements that define a concrete solution and requirements that leave the specific solution open.
 Consider the difference between the following requirements: